rzzldzzldesign/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 023: May 11

+**💅PROGRESS:** Started day one at Mobi2Go.
+Got a Saas job writing LESS oh so techno!
+Gonna have to on pause possibly to avaoid burn out as I'm not used to coding for 8 hours a day for a job and certanily not doing another hour after that!
+Fro the best thought, pace yourself and stay healthy :)

+**🤔LEARNINGS:** Rest is as important as grind and hustle.

+**🌐LINK:** Nah bowl.

 ## Day 022: May 10

 **💅PROGRESS:** Added a bunch of rendered imgs to the 257 site.